From Sourdough to Bloomer: The Healthiest and Unhealthiest Breads

 Top 3 Healthiest Breads:

-• Sourdough Bread is a more nutritious option due to its natural fermentation process, making it easier to digest, improving nutrient absorption, and lowering the glycemic index, resulting in a slower rise in blood sugar levels.
+Is a more nutritious option due to its natural fermentation process, making it easier to digest, improving nutrient absorption, and lowering the glycemic index, resulting in a slower rise in blood sugar levels.
 The fermentation also reduces gluten and phytic acid, enhancing mineral availability.
 While baking kills most probiotics, the prebiotics remain, supporting gut health.
-Sourdough bread has a rich flavour, longer shelf life without preservatives, and can be more tolerable for those with mild gluten sensitivities.
+Sourdough bread has a rich flavor, longer shelf life without preservatives, and can be more tolerable for those with mild gluten sensitivities.

 3 Worst Breads: